 MTM opens an off-site transitional Youth House for men ages 18-24.

-An outreach advocate is hired to help families experiencing homelessness in rural, northern Kent County.
+An outreach case manager is hired to help families experiencing homelessness in rural, northern Kent County.

 The R&R Space is opened; a shelter space for individuals who identify as transgender.
 This is the first shelter space of its kind at a Christian organization in Michigan.